Russia's Coronavirus Cases Rise By 5,849, Bringing Total Close to 70K - The Moscow Times

-Russia confirmed 5,849 new coronavirus infections on Friday, bringing the country’s official number of cases to 68,622.
+Russia confirmed 5,966 new coronavirus infections Saturday, bringing the country’s official number of cases to 74,588.

-Russia’s officially reported numbers — which are still relatively lower than those in European countries — have sparked suspicion.
-Experts warn that Russia's testing capacity is hampered by bureaucracy, while officials warn that the real number of cases is likely much higher.

-The majority of Russia's cases are in Moscow.
+The majority of Russia's cases are in Moscow, although Covid-19 patients have been confirmed in every one of Russia's 85 regions and the spread is accelerating outside the capital.
 Since March 30, all of Moscow's 12 million residents have been ordered to stay in their homes with few exceptions.

 Moscow Deputy mayor Anastasia Rakova has warned the city "will face difficult weeks" ahead.